-The following table defines the Certificates types and IGC-CP Assurance Levels for Issuance under this CP.
+Table 1- IGC-CP Certificate Names, Assurance Levels, Types and Certificate Policy OIDs provided in this section defines the Certificates types and IGC-CP Assurance Levels for Issuance under this CP.

 Assurance Levels indicated for each Certificate are intended for cross-certification with the U.S. Federal Bridge Certificate Authority ("US FBCA") at the equivalent US FBCA Assurance Level and shall be consistent with Assurance Levels as specified in other cross-certified CP documents: